 Since high school practices cannot begin until the Board of Managers designated starting date, it would be a violation of NCS practice rules to conduct tryouts for the high school team in the summer preceding the school year or during the school year but outside the season of sport.
 The NCS Commissioner of Athletics has consistently interpreted the rules such that tryouts for the high school team are considered part of practice during the season of sport.
 Conducting tryouts outside the season of sport would therefore be a violation of the NCS practice rules.
-Additionally, it would be politically dangerous to select a team without having every student who wanted an opportunity to tryout present.
 Selecting the team months prior to the start of the season and at a time of the year when people are often away on vacation, or unaware of the tryout because it is out of season, would deny equal opportunity.